trimble-oss/trimble-id-sdk-docs-for-net/docs/desktop/ReferenceDoc.md

 | ---- | ---- | ----------- |
 | address | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The alternative host to use for the localhost listener |

+<a name='M-Trimble-ID-Desktop-LocalhostAuthenticator-WithOfflineAccess'></a>
+### WithOfflineAccess() `method`

+##### Summary

+Fluent method to enable offline access.

+##### Returns

+The authenticator configured for offline access.

+##### Parameters

+This method has no parameters.

+##### Remarks

+Offline access allows the application user to remain offline by using the token cache, which ignores token expiration.
+Note that even in offline mode, at least one initial sign-in is required to initialize the token from the cache.

 <a name='M-Trimble-ID-Desktop-LocalhostAuthenticator-WithPersistentStorage-Trimble-ID-IPersistantStorage-'></a>
 ### WithPersistentStorage(persistentStorage) `method`

 ##### Summary

 Fluent method to specify persistent storage option.
-This initializes to load cached login first if present

 ##### Parameters